Once created they will go onto the recipient’s statement:

 Identifying your management type in Arthur’s ‘Financials’ is a fundamental step to ensure that your set up reflects your business.
 This is especially important if you intend to integrate with cloud accounting software later on.

 Direct rent– used by those that self manages i.e collecting the rent for themselves.
 Direct rent assumes the receipt of rent remains as income on the tenant statement and outgoings are costs to contractors.
 Together these will show on an income and expenditure report.

 Rent charge – used by those who manage on behalf of 3rd Parties e.g agencies who deduct fees from the rent before passing it on.
+The balance on the property owner statement is a current liability.
 Rent charge assumes the receipt of rents will go across to a property owner statement to be paid out.

 Some Arthur clients are a mixture of both so we suggest setting your default position to the most common management type.
 To set you default position on rent type

 6. How does the hierarchy affect what transactions are visible